soons1/tp/docs/DeveloperGuide.md

 3. **Add customizability to constraints of logs added**: Currently, logs added can have dates in the future.
 While this may be desirable (for e.g. to log a planned visit with todos, and subsequently update remarks after the visit), it may also be undesirable (for e.g. to prevent accidental future date inputs).
 We plan to add a configuration option to allow users to set constraints on the dates of logs added, such that users can customize the behavior to suit their needs.

+4. **Flexible Grouping of Volunteer and Befriendee**: Currently, our system only supports 1-1 pairing of volunteer and befriendee.
+We recognise that expanding beyond will bring stronger flexibility and generalizability, and hence plan to expand the current 1-to-1 pairing system to allow for more flexible grouping of volunteers and befriendees.
+Specifically, this would allow multiple volunteers to be paired with a single befriendee, vice versa, or allow a group of volunteers to be paired with a group of befriendees.
+This would be consistent with logadd, logedit, and logdelete commands.